hanami/guides-v2/docs/application-architecture/slices.md

 end
 ```

-It's also possible to import only specific exports from another slice.
+It's also possible to import only specific components from another slice.
 Here for example, the `Publisher` slice imports strictly the purge operation, while also - for reasons of its own choosing - using the suffix `content_network` instead of `cdn`:

 ```ruby title="config/slices/publisher.rb"
 module Publisher